SMS Pro Aviation Safety Software Blog 4 Airlines & Airports

 About Safety Relations

 Safety Relations is a social learning environment offering a coaching-based approach to developing a safety culture and pilot well-being.
 The ACTIVE Safety Culture is a practical learning framework developed to transform every employee into a safety leader and thereby create a positive safety culture in your organization.
-Safety coaching is a powerful tool to help others see safety the way you see safety and is a skill that can be learned.
+Safety coaching is a powerful tool to help others see safety the way you see it and is a skill that can be learned.
 Safety coaching is different from safety training, consulting, or advising and can be a powerful addition to "Safety Promotions," the fourth pillar of your Safety Management Systems.

 For more details, please visit Safety Relations

-Last updated November 2023.
+Last updated July 2024.

 Topics: Safety Culture